 Here Are The Top Nutrients To Be Aware Of And The Best Ways To Meet Your Needs:

 Vitamin B12 - if you eat packaged foods that are fortified with B12 you will be getting trace amounts, however, I still recommend a sublingual methylcobalamin supplement, especially if you eat a lot of seaweed and algae - these foods are great and there is no reason not to eat them but they do contain B12 analogues which can bind to and block B12 absorption.

 Vitamin D3 - there are now lichen-sourced vegan D3 supplements available.
 If you live in the Northern Hemisphere it is best to supplement 1000IU from October - March (or even a higher dose if you have low levels - work with your ND to determine your individual dosage), and perhaps continuing with a lower dose in the summer if you do not spend enough time outside.

 DHA/EPA - these are the long-chain active forms of omega-3.
 Chia, flax, hemp, and walnuts do contain ALA omega-3 but the body has to convert this form into DHA and EPA and the conversion rate is very low.
-Definitely try to eat lots of omega-3 rich foods but I also recommend an algae-sourced DHA/EPA supplement as well.
+Definitely try to eat lots of omega-3 rich foods but I also recommend an algae-sourced DHA/EPA supplement for some people.
 They are available in capsule or liquid form.
-There are also some flax oils that have added algae DHA.

 Iron - if you are eating a wide variety of plant-foods and don't have any digestive issues it shouldn't be difficult to get enough iron.
-However, if you know you are low or have low energy then I recommend a whole-food source iron supplement (Pranin, Garden of Life, Megafood, and Botanica make whole-food sourced iron supplements).
+However, if you know you are low from getting a blood test done, then look for an iron bisglycinate supplement that also has vitamin C.

 Calcium - again, if the diet lacks variety (especially dark leafy greens) or there are issues with digestion (both iron and calcium require sufficient stomach acid in order to be absorbed) then you may need to look into supplementation.
-Similar to iron, it is beneficial to find a whole-food based supplement.
+It is beneficial to find an algae-based calcium supplement combined with D3, K2, and trace minerals.
 Otherwise, a vegan diet with lots of leafy greens, nuts, and seeds should supply enough calcium.